A Complete Guide To Understanding RC Heli Transmitter Settings

 Idle up is a mode commonly used by advanced RC heli pilots.
 In this mode, the transmitter increases the rotor head speed, allowing for more agile and aerobatic maneuvers.
 Idle up mode is typically used during 3D flying or when performing advanced stunts that require increased rotor responsiveness.

-See also How To Properly Store And Transport Your RC Heli
+See also How To Choose The Right RC Heli Controller For Smooth Operation

 Dual Rate/Expo